ishank-dev/Image-Text-Selector/README.md

 # Image-Text-Selector
-Easily select text from any image present on a webpage [WIP]
+Easily select text from any image present on a webpage NOTE:Run index.html only after hosting the index file locally, otherwise XML file won't be fetched.